mcgill-ecse321/Bomberman/README.md

 - fast enemies will move three times as fast as slow enemies
 - Low intelligence enemies will move in one direction until they hit an obstacle then they will move in the opposite direction
 - medium intelligence enemies will move like low intelligence enemies but may change directions at an intersection with a 10% chance.
 Medium intelligence enemies shall also chase bomberman if bomberman comes within a 1 square radius.
 - High intelligence enemies move like medium intelligence enemies with a 50% chance of changing directions.
-High intelligence enemies shall chase bomberman if he is within a 2 square radius; if there is an obstacle between bomberman and the enemy, it will use A-search to find the path to bomberman, if such a path exists.
+High intelligence enemies shall chase bomberman if he is within a 2 square radius; if there is an obstacle between bomberman and the enemy, it will use A star search to find the path to bomberman, if such a path exists.